jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Soft attention

 We can implement attention with soft attention or hard attention.
 In soft attention, instead of using the image as an input to the LSTM, we input a weighted image features accounted for attention.
 Soft attention computes weights to be multiplied with input features.
-If we plot those weighted features, the highlights represent high attention areas.
+If we visualize those weighted features, the highlights represent high attention areas.
 For example, with the context $$h_{t-1} $$ "A man holding a couple plastic", soft attention highlights the plastic container area to predict the word "container".

 <div class="imgcap">
 <img src="/assets/att/attention2.png" style="border:none;;">